honest comparison

 • Vertical-specific depth: reformer pick-a-spot, term-based courses, hybrid

-Junocal ships pick-a-spot floor plan booking, term-based courses (8-week beginner blocks, 200-hour teacher trainings) as first-class scheduling primitives, and hybrid in-person + online attendance with mode-aware capacity.
-WellnessLiving supports basic capacity-aware scheduling but the depth in these pilates-and-yoga-specific primitives is shallower — pick-a-spot specifically isn't a first-class feature in WellnessLiving's standard offering, and term-based courses run as recurring class workarounds rather than as a dedicated entity.
-For pilates studios where these are operationally significant, the gap is real.
+Junocal builds in pick-a-spot floor plan booking, term-based courses (8-week beginner blocks, 200-hour teacher trainings), and hybrid in-person + online attendance that counts in-person and online spots separately.
+WellnessLiving's scheduling tracks how many spots are left, but the depth in these pilates-and-yoga-specific features is shallower — pick-a-spot isn't built into WellnessLiving's standard offering, and term-based courses are something you stitch together from recurring classes rather than a dedicated feature.
+For pilates studios where these matter day to day, the gap is real.

 • Month-to-month, no annual contract default